GreedyWang/bulldog2011.github.com/source/_posts/2013-01-27-thrift-queue.markdown

 ---
 layout: post
-title: "Turn Big Queue into a Thrift Serivce"
+title: "Turn Big Queue into a Thrift based Queue Serivce"
 date: 2013-01-27 21:01
 comments: true
 categories:
 keywords: persistent queue, thrift queue, apache thrift, light-weight RPC
-description: show how to turn big queue into a thrift service
+description: show how to turn big queue into a thrift based queue service
 ---

 In this post, I will show you how to add a Thrift RPC component to my [big queue](https://github.com/bulldog2011/bigqueue) library to turn it into a light-weigth queue service.